SwiftUI Architecture

 Scenes

-SwiftUI includes some pre-built primitive scene types that can be used when designing applications, the most common of which being WindowGroup and DocumentGroup.
+SwiftUI includes some pre-built primitive scene types that can be used when designing applications, the most common being WindowGroup and DocumentGroup.
 It is also possible to group scenes together to create your own custom scenes.

 Views

-Views are the basic building blocks that make up the visual elements of the user interface such as buttons, labels and text fields.
+Views are the basic building blocks that make up the visual elements of the user interface, such as buttons, labels, and text fields.
 Each scene will contain a hierarchy of the views that make up a section of the application’s user interface.
-Views can either be individual visual elements such as text views or buttons, or take the form of containers that manage other views.
+Views can either be individual visual elements, such as text views or buttons or take the form of containers that manage other views.
 The Vertical Stack view, for example, is designed to display child views in a vertical layout.
 In addition to the Views provided with SwiftUI, you will also create custom views when developing SwiftUI applications.
 These custom views will comprise groups of other views together with customizations to the appearance and behavior of those views to meet the requirements of the application’s user interface.

 Figure 18-2, for example, illustrates a scene containing a simple view hierarchy consisting of a Vertical Stack containing a Button and TextView combination: